zohaibjawed940/shopify-ai-assistant/README.md

 - Start Remix in development mode
 - Tunnel the local server to make it accessible by Shopify
 - Provide a URL to install the app on your development store

+### Install The App

+Head to the url provided in your shell to install the app on your demo store

+### Enable Chat Extension

+Enable the chat extension from theme editor (Online store > Themes > Customize > App embeds)

 ## Chat Interface